TikiTDO/ultralight_amd/README.md

 });
 ```

 There are no configuration options, no additional arguments or parameters.
-If you need something fancy, the code is small enough that you should be able to add it yourself
+If you need something fancy, the code is small enough that you should be able to add it yourself.

+## Licence

+MIT